DISCOUNT on the July 13 departure

 First day

-Cagliari, transfer market and first route
+Cagliari, market and first route

 Second day